 The prosecution must also prove that the defendant caused the death of another person.

-What is the difference between dangerous and careless driving?
+What is the difference between causing death by dangerous and careless driving?

 The distinction is primarily based upon the standard driving displayed.
 It is a matter of fact and degree.